matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 ### Abdera

-[This convention](https://wiki.open311.org/JSON_and_XML_Conversion/) is similar to the GData convention, however, it use a "children" array and "attributes" object when both nested XML elements and attributes are mentioned.
-Having to mention `children` and/or `attributes` in CUE constraints, as well as integer indexes for arrays increases verbosity and complexity, which goes against the readability objective of this paper.
+[This convention](https://wiki.open311.org/JSON_and_XML_Conversion/) is similar to the GData convention, however, it uses separate `children` and `attribute` abstractions when both nested XML elements and attributes are mentioned.
+Having to mention `children` and/or `attributes` in CUE constraints, as well as integer indexes for `children` arrays increases verbosity and complexity, which goes against the readability objective of this paper.
 To illustrate this with an example for Abdera:

 *XML*
 ```